Eaglewing89/financial-news-rag/docs/project_spec.md

 ## Text Processing Pipeline

 **MVP Requirements:**
 - Standardized text cleaning and normalization, sentence splitting, deduplication, and Unicode normalization.
+The raw article content will be stored in the SQLite database, and a processed version will also be stored there before being used for embedding.
 See [text_processing_pipeline.md](text_processing_pipeline.md) for the full implementation pipeline and code examples.
-- Entity extraction and normalization will primarily rely on data from the EODHD API response (e.g., `symbols`, `tags`).
+- Entity extraction and normalization will primarily rely on data from the EODHD API response (e.g., `symbols`, `tags`), stored in SQLite.
 - Chunking strategy and tokenization are described in [model_details.md](model_details.md#chunking-strategy) and [text_processing_pipeline.md](text_processing_pipeline.md#chunking-strategies-for-rag).
 - Optional summarization for long articles.